Threshold

 Digital platforms need that.

-If you’ve been reading my writing for years, none of this should feel sudden.
+If you’ve followed my writing over the years, none of this is sudden.

 I went back and found it already there.

-That’s how this work emerged- not through a single insight, but through sustained attention.
+That’s how this work emerged — through sustained attention.

 I built the system first.

-That meant reverse-engineering my own process- slowing it down, testing interpretations, discarding what didn’t repeat, refining what did.
-In hindsight, the method was clear: longitudinal observation, pattern comparison, constraint testing, and careful naming.
+I had to reverse-engineer my own thinking — slowing it down, testing interpretations, discarding what didn’t repeat, refining what did.

 Patterns emerged.